 What is Postman Console?

-As stated in the official Postman blog , ” Postman Console is analogous to a browser’s version of Developer console, except that it’s tuned for API development.”
-There are certain times that we might not be able to see where the problem is in the execution of request.
+As stated in the official Postman blog, ” Postman Console is analogous to a browser’s version of the Developer Console, except that it’s tuned for API development.”
+There are certain times that we might not be able to see where the problem is in the execution of pre-request script in Postman.
 Postman console notes down everything that happens in the request and hence we can look at the console and see the error.
 The below image can be referred to have a look at a typical Postman console used for many requests.

 Although Postman console can be opened by the shortcut commands that are described below, Postman also has a dedicated icon just for opening Postman console.
 This icon is located in the Sidebar (Postman Navigation )

-It behaves analogous to a browsers development console where everything is visible, all the requests that you have sent in that website or the code of the page too.
+It behaves analogously to a browsers development console where everything is visible, all the requests that you have sent in that website or the code of the page too.
 If we need to catch an error or see how far our execution was right we use console.log feature.
-By this we can print on the console specific log statement, this can help us track the execution and find issues in our code.
+By this we can print on the console-specific log statement, this can help us track the execution and find issues in our code.
 This simple example will help you understand the concept.

-How to see request logs in Postman console
+How to see pre-request script logs in Postman console

 1.Create a new collection called Scripts (See Collection Chapter)